The Giovanni Chronicles I – The Last Supper (1995)

 Join me next time as we go deeper into the Rabbit Hole.
 Part fucking two is up next.

-******* = A clan of religious vampire assassins that hunt and diablerize other vampires that are members of the gentle desert religion of peace that predominated the middle east at the time.
+A clan of religious vampire assassins styled after the old Hashaseem that hunt and diablerize other vampires that are members of the gentle desert religion of peace that predominated the middle east at the time.
 I have been reliably informed by the wiki they are actually misunderstood good guys that fight demon-worshippers and help mortals and are only perceived as horrific monsters that feed on their own kin because of the demon-worshipper curse because the modern college education system has an ideological bias that informs its subject matter.
+Expect lots of posturing, ululating and scimitar waving

-******** = Vampires in VtM only die via burning, sunlight or Diablerie (and maybe some really obscure magical shit).
+Vampires in VtM are hard to kill except via burning, sunlight or Diablerie (and maybe some really obscure magical shit).
 Staking them will just paralyze them until the stake is removed, whereas any other form of harm can eventually be regenerated if the Vampire has sufficient Blood Points (mana).
 Getting fucked up without sufficient means you go into a sort of coma called Torpor, but any blood dripped onto your shriveled corpse means you are back in the game.